As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Tools for Gathering Specimens

-The types of tools you need to gather specimens will depend on what you are looking for.
+The tools you need to gather specimens will depend on what you are looking for.
 For example, the necessary tools will be quite different if in a stream searching for small gemstones as compared to breaking large rocks open to get to minerals inside.

 Here are the tools most frequently used by beginners, roughly in order of priority (Amazon links):

 - Rock hammer or rock pick: This is the essential collection tool that every rockhound should start with.
-It is used for prying or finely chipping away at rocks, but it is not made for breaking large rocks.
+It is used for prying or finely chipping away at rocks, but it is not made for breaking large stones.

 - Hand tools: There is a wide range of small tools that can be used to do precise work.
 These can include a sieve or colander, small picks, a trowel, or a small knife.